Academic Advising Policy

 All students are expected to attend class regularly.
 No student may continue to live in the residence halls, participate in co-curricular activities and/or receive financial aid who does not do so.
 Failure to attend class does not constitute official withdrawal from a course.
 (See Withdrawals below.)

 Regular class attendance is imperative for success.
 Each professor has his/her own unique attendance policy.
 It is important to clearly understand each individual professor’s attendance requirements and how that attendance policy affects the grade for the course.
-There are certain rare cases in which attendance is impossible such as illness requiring hospitalization or death in the family.
-In such a case, the Office of the Registrar must be notified.
-The Office of the Registrar will, in turn, notify each of the student’s professors of the date(s) and reason for the absence.
-However, this notification does not constitute official permission to make up missed work.
-Hence, upon returning to class, the student should be prepared to present documentation if required by the professor in order to permit make-up work.
+There are certain rare cases in which an emergency absence is unavoidable (illness requiring hospitalization or death in the immediate family).
+A student with questions about the procedure for an emergency absence should contact the Office of the Registrar.
+Upon returning to class, the student should be prepared to present documentation if required by the professor in order to permit make-up work.

 Occasionally, University-sponsored field trips or athletic, music, or drama events may necessitate absence from class.
 Absences of this kind will be considered excused if the student abides by the following procedure: contact each professor whose class will be missed and make arrangements to make up the work or test.
 This must be done PRIOR to the date(s) of the absence.
 It is the personal responsibility of each student to follow this procedure; the student should not rely on other members of the group or team to make arrangements in his/her behalf.